 West Lake is known to be the best spot to watch sunset in Hanoi and the best time to watch sunset during summer time.
 Before sunset, many people come here including professional photographers with the hope of catching the picturesque sunset scenery.

 Sunset in West Lake is very romantic and peaceful.
 I feel blessed only looking at such a breathtaking view.

 And yes, here comes my favorite part of all.
 Leaving out a Hanoi street food tour would be the biggest mistake!
 Even if you don’t have much time in Hanoi, just don’t skip a street food tour.
 Why?

 Because all the street food is such a blessing to your taste buds!
 I’ve tried all of the street food that I could and none of them was even close to average.
 The thing that I like the most about the food is the balance of all the taste and ingredients when mixed together.

 However, remind that most of the dishes will taste better if you follow the right way to eat them.
 For example, only how to put in the sauce and herbs to enlighten the taste varies among different dishes.
 And unfortunately, only the locals know how to eat the food properly so you can enjoy it the most.

 Let's Go On A Hanoi Food Tours Adventure!

 The Vietnamese Women’s Museum delivers a beautifully presented tribute to the women of Vietnam across the ages.
 There are plenty of historical contexts alongside a wealth of information on today’s more modern Vietnamese woman.

-This museum features displays across five floors delivered over three sections – women in family, women in history and women’s fashions.
-There are more than 1,000 artefacts on display depicting the many faces and changing roles of Vietnamese women.
+This museum features displays across five floors delivered over three sections – women in a family, women in history and women’s fashions.
+There are more than 1,000 artifacts on display depicting the many faces and changing roles of Vietnamese women.